-KML (Keyhole (a software company) Markup Language) files can carry global position data and references to other files (typically graphics files) in a markup language format (as for example HTML is) and as a result they are text based.
+Keyhole (a software company) Markup Language, KML, files can carry global position data and references to other files (typically graphics files) in a text based format.
 Thus, for example, a KML file on its own could contain a set of waypoints but not an associated map image.
 Any map image would be on a separate file.

-A KMZ (Keyhole Markup Zip) file is a zipped (using the conventional zip protocol) compilation of a KML file and any associated files.
+A Keyhole Markup Zip, KMZ, file is a zipped (using the conventional zip protocol) compilation of a KML file and any associated files.
 The zipping and unzipping processes are generally performed by the application programs and are transparent to the user.

-KMZ files can be displayed in Google Earth and loaded into some map-capable GPS units.
+KMZ files can be displayed in Google Earth Pro and loaded into some map-capable GPS units.

-GPX files carry GPS data (waypoints, routes, and tracks) in a markup language format (as for example HTML is) and as a result they are text based.
+GPX files carry GPS data (waypoints, routes, and tracks) in a markup language format and they are in a text based format.
 The intention of the GPX format is to provide an informal standard (and it certainly has been picked up) that allows the exchange of GPS data across platforms and devices.
 Extensive material on GPX files can be found on http://www.topografix.com/gpx.asp.

-The detail of loading KMZ files is dependant on the handheld device the user has to hand.
-Some Garmin GPS receivers (Garmin list of 'custom maps compatible' devices) will load and read KMZ files.
+The detail of loading KMZ files is dependent on the handheld device the user has to hand.
+Some Garmin GPS receivers will load and read KMZ files (Garmin list 'custom maps compatible' devices on the support pages of its website).
 A user can deposit KMZ files into the Garmin\CustomMaps folder in the same manner as she would manipulate files on a USB memory stick.
 Note, typically only the graphical data (a map), not any global position related data (waypoints, routes, ...) that the KMZ file might contain are loaded by this process.
 Global position data generally must be loaded separately as a GPX file.
 For Garmin units GPX files carrying waypoint data can be loaded into the Garmin\GPX folder.
 After a Garmin unit is restarted the KMZ files will appear on the map list and may be enabled or disabled by the user.
 Some GPS units have a map display quality option; this item should be set to maximum.
-The Garmin eTrex 10, although not a map display unit, will load GPX files.
+The majority of GPS units will load CPX files.

 KMZ files for handheld devices are usually tiled.
 The map image is comprised of sections, or tiles (Garmin sometimes calls them 'images').
 For MapToGround produced KMZ files the maximum size of a tile is 1024 kb as this is a requirement of some Garmin GPS units.
-GPS units may have a constraint on the maximum number of tiles they can load.
-Garmin map-capable units (with the exception of the Montana series) can hold 100 custom map tiles.
-A Montana series unit can hold 500 tiles [Garmin Support, "file limitations"].
+GPS units have a constraint on the maximum number of tiles they can load.
+For some Garmin map-capable units (for example the Dakota 20) the limit is 100 custom map tiles, other units (from the Montana series) can hold 500 tiles.
 The Dakota 20 (and other units?) produces a message too many custom map images, they will not be displayed on start-up if the total tile complement exceeds the limit.

 The number of tiles in a KMZ file can be determined by expanding the file into its descendants in the places section of the Google Earth sidebar.
 MapToGround produced KMZ files have the tile count displayed in the description field.